dandonplum/academic-kickstart/content/post/why-we-write/index.md

 <p>In writing, we’re finding a piece of our soul and baring it for the world to see.
 Such a personal and naked act deserves time, attention, and struggle.
 Writing and the hard-fought writing process provide the authenticity we need to feel confident in expressing ourselves in a timeless medium.</p>

 <p>I chose the title “Why We Write” for this post as a nod to the war propaganda film series “Why We Fight”.
 The films give reasons for why America went to war with the Axis, and demonstrate how the war was being won in the different conflict zones.
-My hope is that this article boosts your confidence in your writing, and how you’re winning and will continue to win when going through the hard slog of putting thoughts to paper.</p>
+My hope is that this article boosts confidence in writing and what it can do, that the hard slog of putting thoughts to paper will be seen as a stepping path to victory.</p>